Concurrent enrollment for the community in USD campus courses.

 - All semester deadlines apply in the case of Open Campus.
 Those enrolled in Open Campus attend class with degree-seeking students and participate in the same course activities and requirements.

-- Students may take a maximum of 9 units per semester.
+- Students may take a maximum of 18 units per academic year with a maximum of 9 units per semester.
 However, typically only a maximum of 6 units may be eligible to apply to a USD graduate degree.

 - Open Campus is NOT open to students seeking to take classes at the University of San Diego School of Law.